SoftUni-Internal/interactive-content/EN/11-Final-Exam/00-Problem-01.md

 Export the data in the formats specified below.

-## Export passengers from data base
+## Export passengers from database

 ### Order them by tickets count in descending order, then by email